Online Courses: FAQ

-The program used for CNF classes is designed to be easy to use and should pose no problems for someone with basic computer skills (i.e. ability to write and send emails with attachments and use the internet).
-In addition, two days before your class starts you will be given access to the class website so that you can familiarize yourself with the system.
+The program used for CNF classes is designed to be easy to use.
+If you can write and send emails with attachments and are generally comfortable online, you should have no problems.
+We’ll send you login info for the class website two days before your class starts, so that you can familiarize yourself with the system.

 If I take a CNF class, can I submit work I have already written?